Floyd Mayweather visited the Philippines after his Japan win but took the opportunity to rule out facing Manny Pacquiao again.

-The former pound for pound king is in talks with RIZIN about a second exhibition.
-Probably to take on another big Japanese name in the Land of the Rising Sun.
+The former Pound for Pound king recently competed at RIZIN 38 in a second Japan exhibition.
+He defeated another big-name Japanese kickboxer in the Land of the Rising Sun.

-“At my age now I am a businessman.
-I am not going to be out there competing and fighting guys that have only got a small city behind them.
+“At my age now, I am a businessman.
+I will not be out there competing and fighting guys that have only a small city behind them.

 “I want to fight guys that have got a whole country behind them so I can demand and get what I want to get.”